ShotPT1/Colonization-mechanic/README.md

 		}

-Now beacuse I don't know how would you want to be able to colonize I'm gonna give a example and hope that you can understand how I do it and copy it.
+now beacuse I don't know how you would wnat to do it I'm gonna give a example and hope that you can understand how I do it and copy it.

     		visible = {
 			ROOT  ={